 Transitional Support

-Sober living houses serve as a bridge between treatment programs and independent living in society.
-They help people who have completed an addiction treatment program adjust to daily life and responsibilities without the temptation of substance use.
+Sober living houses serve as a bridge between treatment programs and independent living.
+They help people who have completed rehab adjust to daily life and responsibilities with fewer triggers and distractions.

 Peer Support and Community

-Residents of sober living homes cohabit with others who are also in recovery.
+Residents of sober living homes live among others in recovery.
 This creates a sense of community and mutual understanding, which is vital for providing emotional support and reducing feelings of isolation.

 Accountability and Structure